blackrocky/simple-web-crawler/README.md

 you had to make during development.

 ## Assumptions
-- Same link cannot be processed twice for 1 crawl
+- Identical link can only be process once in 1 crawl
+- Max depth can be set in properties file
+- Connection and read timeout can be set in properties file
 - OWASP concerns?
 - Store processed links in db/file
 - Respect robots.txt